The dashboard that all CIOs expected

 From a cost center dashboard to a profit center dashboard

-This way of assessing IT department performance has inevitably led companies to analyze information systems in terms of what they cost.
-As a result, information systems are managed mainly on the basis of costs, rather than the value they can deliver.
+This way of evaluating the performance of the IT department has necessarily led companies to analyze information systems according to what they cost.
+Consequence: the management of information systems via dashboards is mainly based on costs and not by the value they can provide.

 Project management